 It is recommended to use up your properly stored in an air-tight container herbs that have been air-dried within one year for the very best flavor results.

-These herbs can last longer than 1 year but if you grow them yearly in your garden, you should have plenty to restock yearly by using this air drying method.
+These herbs can last longer than 1 year.
+If you grow them yearly in your garden, you should have plenty to restock yearly by using this air drying method.

 Shop this post